openshift/enhancements/enhancements/machine-api/aws-efa-networking.md

 ### Goals

-- Enable worker Machines to attach EFA network interfaces as their primary network interface
+- Enable Non Control Plane Machines to attach EFA network interfaces as their primary network interface
-- Enable autoscaling of Machines that leverage high performance network interfaces
+- Enable autoscaling of Machines that use EFA network interfaces
+- Ensure that RHCOS contains the required kernel module (efa) to support the new network interface type
+- Enable a mixture of MachineSet types for both EFA and non-EFA enabled instances

 ### Non-Goals

-- Support and or configuration of the prerequisite requirements for using EFA
+- Support and/or configuration of the prerequisite requirements for using EFA
   - Configuration of security groups to allow the inter-node traffic
   - Deployment of any Libfabric/MPI software prerequisites
+  - Configuration of Huge Pages
+- Allowing day 1 worker Machine configuration for EFA
+- Allowing Control Plane Machines to be configured for EFA
+- Support and/or configuration of other HPC related features in AWS
+  - Eg. Placing Machines into placement groups

 ## Proposal